-Distribution Channel – Where a startup sells its product?
+Distribution Channel – Where does a startup sell its product?

 Hotness of Industry – If a particular industry is booming, investors are more likely to pay a premium and your startup will be worth more.

-Competition – Some industry sectors have a lot of competition, or other business that have cornered the market.
+Competition – Some industry sectors have a lot of competition or other businesses that have cornered the market.
 A startup that might be competing in this situation is likely to put off investors.

-Product – If the product doesn’t work, or has no traction and doesn’t seem to be popular or a good idea.
+Product – If the product doesn’t work, has no traction, and doesn’t seem to be popular or a good idea.